Asking your question

 script, and your code calls that function.

 I might conclude that this code is reproducible–after all, it works when I run it!
-But unless I include the function defintion in the reprex itself, nobody who doesn’t already have that custom function defined in their R environment will be able to run the code.
+But unless I remembered to include the function definition in the reprex itself, nobody will be able to run the code.

 A corrected reprex would look like this: